On maximizing a monotone $k$-submodular function under a knapsack constraint: Abstract

 \section{Abstract}

-We study the problem of maximizing a monotone $k$-submodular function $f$ under a knapsack constraint, where a $k$-submodular function is a natural generalization of a submodular function to $k$ dimensions.
-We present a deterministic $(\frac12-\frac{1}{2e})$-approximation algorithm that evaluates $f$ $O(n^5k^4)$ times.
+We study the problem of maximizing a non-negative monotone $k$-submodular function $f$ under a knapsack constraint, where a $k$-submodular function is a natural generalization of a submodular function to $k$ dimensions.
+We present a deterministic $(\frac12-\frac{1}{2e})\approx 0.316$-approximation algorithm that evaluates $f$ $O(n^4k^3)$ times, based on the result of Sviridenko (2004) on submodular knapsack maximization.\footnote{This manuscript is published in Operations Research Letters, but there is an error in the proof of Theorem 1.
+We provide a corrigendum in the end of this manuscript. }